YottaDB/YDBDoc/AdminOpsGuide/encryption.rst

 The custom pinentry program uses a YottaDB external call.
 Each YottaDB application that uses encryption must define the environment variable GTMXC_gpgagent to point to the location of gpgagent.tab.
 By default, the reference implementation places gpgagent.tab in the $ydb_dist/plugin/ directory. gpgagent.tab is an external call table that pinentry.m uses to create a a YottaDB pinentry function.

-Direct the gpg-agent to use it's standard Unix domain socket file, $GNUPGHOME/S.agent, when listening for password requests.
+Direct the gpg-agent to use its standard Unix domain socket file, $GNUPGHOME/S.agent, when listening for password requests.
 Enabling the standard socket simplifies the gpg-agent configuration.
 Enable the standard socket by adding the following configuration option to $GNUPGHOME/gpg-agent.conf.

 .. parsed-literal::
    echo "use-standard-socket" >> $GNUPGHOME/gpg-agent.conf